 An automatically-generated construction variable containing the linker command-line options for specifying directories to be searched for library.
-The value of \$LIBDIRFLAGS is created by appending \$LIBDIRPREFIX and \$LIBDIRSUFFIX to the beginning and end of each directory in \$LIBPATH.
+The value of \$LIBDIRFLAGS is created by respectively prepending and appending \$LIBDIRPREFIX and \$LIBDIRSUFFIX to the beginning and end of each directory in \$LIBPATH.